zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 In the `values.yaml` file we have put only those configuration parameters which we think are really necessary and they should be changed based on PLMN, DNN and sim card information.
 In case you want to change some other parameters we suggest you go in the helm charts of the network function and do the change there.

 Helm chart of every network function looks similar and has the below structure.
-Only the chart of mysql database is different and the NRF
+Only the chart of mysql database is different and the AMF

 ```
 Network_function/